QUICK ANSWER

 What is RESPA on the RESPA TRID Florida real estate exam section?

-RESPA is the federal Real Estate Settlement Procedures Act (1974), tested on the Florida exam as 3 to 5 questions out of 100, typically focused on Section 8 (kickback prohibition), Section 9 (seller cannot require title insurance), Section 10 (escrow account limits), and Section 6 (servicing transfer notices).
-Florida candidates frequently miss RESPA questions because pre-license courses spend little time on the statute.
+RESPA is the federal Real Estate Settlement Procedures Act (1974), tested on the Florida exam through settlement-service, referral, title, escrow, and closing-law scenarios.
+The most important sections for exam prep are Section 8 (kickback prohibition), Section 9 (seller cannot require title insurance), Section 10 (escrow account limits), and Section 6 (servicing transfer notices).

 What are common RESPA violations real estate exam scenarios test?